Chernobyl disaster: Area cleanup

 The official contaminated zones saw a massive clean-up effort lasting seven months.
-The official reason for such early (and dangerous) decontamination efforts, rather than allowing time for natural decay, was that the land must be repopulated and brought back into cultivation.
-Indeed, within fifteen months 75% of the land was under cultivation, even though only a third of the evacuated villages were resettled.
+The official reason for such early, and dangerous, decontamination efforts, rather than allowing time for natural decay, was that the land must be repopulated and brought back into cultivation.
+Within fifteen months 75% of the land was under cultivation, even though only a third of the evacuated villages were resettled.
 Defence forces must have done much of the work.
 Yet this land was of marginal agricultural value.
-According to historian David Marples, the administration had a psychological purpose for the clean-up: they wished to forestall panic regarding nuclear energy, and even to restart the Chernobyl power station.
+According to David Marples, the administration wished to forestall panic regarding nuclear energy, and even to restart the power station.

-Although a number of radioactive emergency vehicles were buried in trenches, many of the vehicles used by the liquidators, including the helicopters, still remained, as of 2018, parked in a field in the Chernobyl area.
-Scavengers have since removed many functioning, but highly radioactive, parts.
+Helicopters regularly sprayed large areas of contaminated land with "Barda", a sticky polymerizing fluid, designed to entrap radioactive dust.
+Although a number of radioactive emergency vehicles were buried in trenches, many of the vehicles used by the liquidators still remained, as of 2018, parked in a field in the Chernobyl area.
+Scavengers have removed many functioning, but highly radioactive, parts.

+A unique "clean up" medal was given to the clean-up workers, known as "liquidators".
 Liquidators worked under deplorable conditions, poorly informed and with poor protection.
-Many, if not most of them, exceeded radiation safety limits.
+Many, if not most, of them exceeded radiation safety limits.

-The urban decontamination liquidators first washed buildings and roads with "Barda", a sticky polymerizing fluid, designed to entrap radioactive dust.

-A unique "clean up" medal was given to the clean-up workers, known as "liquidators".

-Investigations and the evolution of identified causes

-To investigate the causes of the accident the IAEA used the International Nuclear Safety Advisory Group (INSAG), which had been created by the IAEA in 1985.
-It produced two significant reports on Chernobyl; INSAG-1 in 1986, and a revised report, INSAG-7 in 1992.
-In summary, according to INSAG-1, the main cause of the accident was the operators' actions, but according to INSAG-7, the main cause was the reactor's design.

-Both IAEA reports identified an inadequate "safety culture" (INSAG-1 coined the term) at all managerial and operational levels as a major underlying factor of different aspects of the accident.
-This was stated to be inherent not only in operations but also during design, engineering, construction, manufacture and regulation.

-Views of the main causes were heavily lobbied by different groups, including the reactor's designers, power plant personnel, and the Soviet and Ukrainian governments.
-This was due to the uncertainty about the actual sequence of events and plant parameters.
-After INSAG-1 more information became available, and more powerful computing has allowed better forensic simulations.

-The INSAG-7 conclusion of major factors contributory to the accident was: